astrivant/polyad/docs/proposals/rollout-sparsity.md

 Compute each scope's earliest time allowed by its interval, settled cooldown, debounce and sliding-window quota, then take the latest of those times.
-Expose it as `notBefore`, not a promise that execution will begin then.
+Expose it as `notBefore`, the earliest eligible admission time.
 An active conflict, readiness or GraphRules may still block it.
-Unresolved cooldowns have no known deadline; report their condition instead of inventing a timestamp.
+Unresolved cooldowns have no known deadline; report the condition that blocks them.
 Eligibility uses the root's time authority, never a remote worker's independent clock.
 Uncertain clock or history observations block admission.